arfianz/minikube-kvm-ingress-nginx-frontend/README.md

 	Kubernetes (commonly referred to as “K8s”) is an open source system that aims to provide a platform for automating the deployment, scalability and implementation of application containers on server clusters.
 It works with a variety of container technologies, and is often used with Docker.
 It was originally designed by Google and then offered to the Cloud Native Computing Foundation.

-This blog post belongs to a series that describe how to use [Minikube](https://github.com/kubernetes/minikube), declarative configuration files and the kubectl command-line tool to deploy Docker micro-services on Kubernetes.
-It focuses on the installation of an Angular 8 frontend application served by an NGinx Ingress controller.
+This blog post belongs to a series that describe how to use [Minikube](https://github.com/kubernetes/minikube), declarative configuration files and the **kubectl** command-line tool to deploy Docker micro-services on Kubernetes.
+It focuses on the installation of an **Angular 8 frontend application** served by an **NGinx Ingress controller**.

 While being the most complex kind of [Kubernetes object management](https://kubernetes.io/docs/concepts/overview/working-with-objects/object-management/), the declarative object configuration allows to apply and revert configuration updates.
 Also, configuration files can easily be shared or saved into a version control system like Git.

-But before going to the configuration of our frontend and its proxy, let’s see what is needed in order to follow this tutorial.
+But before going to the **configuration of our frontend** and its **proxy**, let’s see what is needed **in order to follow this tutorial**.

 ## Prerequisites